pepopo978/PerfBoostSettings/README.md

 - **Default Pet Render Distance** - Max distance to render pets when not in combat (-1 to disable, 0-100 yards)
 - **In Combat Pet Render Distance** - Max distance to render pets when in combat (-1 to disable, 0-100 yards)

+### Totem/Guardian Render Distance
+- **Default Totem/Guardian Render Distance** - Max distance to render unnamed summons when not in combat (-1 to disable, 0-100 yards)
+- **In Combat Totem/Guardian Render Distance** - Max distance to render unnamed summons when in combat (-1 to disable, 0-100 yards)

 ### Other Rendering
 - **Corpse Render Distance** - Max distance to render corpses (-1 to disable, 0-100 yards)